Skip to main content

 Technical Assistance System

-The GSPP will be supported by a system of support that includes a Lead Technical Assistance Center (TAC) and up to 10 Regional TACs.
+The GSPP will be supported by a system of support that includes a Lead Technical Assistance Center (LTAC) and up to 8 Regional TACs (RTACs).

 Lead Technical Assistance Center

-The Lead Technical Assistance Center, in collaboration with California Department of Education (CDE) staff will provide information to the Regional TACs.
-To ensure all districts who apply for, and are awarded the GSPP grant will receive clear and consistent information.
+The Lead Technical Assistance Center is led by Tulare County Office of Education in collaboration with California Department of Education (CDE) staff, which will provide information to the RTACs.
+To ensure all districts who apply for and are awarded the GSPP grant will receive clear and consistent information.

 Regional Technical Assistance Centers